Normann-BPh/BPNet-with-CUT-Tag/plotting/README.md

 - **Inputs**: numpy arrays of the losses
 - **Outputs**: a graph depicting the MNLL and training loss

-The y-axis is broken for the losses of HES1 and HEYL since they start several magnitudes then most of their loss values end up at.
+The y-axis is broken for the losses of HES1 and HEYL since they start several magnitudes greater then most of their loss values end up at.

 # Handler
 Both, Miguel Rius-Lutz and Julius Normann, are the authors of this directory.